veghead/generic-nrf/README.md

 This is a generic nordic nrf52 SDK project.

-On commit, github fires off a webhook to the CI server, which in turn runs the pipline contained in the Jenkinsfile here.
+On commit, github fires off a webhook to the CI server, which in turn runs the pipeline contained in the Jenkinsfile here.

 This pipeline: